Postdoctoral Fellowships at

 Training term, stipend, and benefits

 The Emily Program offers a full-time (40 hours per week) fellowship on the 2018-2019 academic calendar.
-This full-time fellowship involves approximately 28 hours per week of client contact, with one hour of individual supervision per week, multiple group supervision opportunities and at minimum 4 hours monthly of specific didactic training experiences.
-Stipend is $47,000 for the year and benefits include health insurance options and paid time off accrued throughout the year.
+This full-time fellowship involves approximately 24 hours per week of client contact, with one hour of individual supervision and multiple group supervision opportunities per week, and one to two specific didactic training experiences per month.
+Stipend is $47,000 for the year and benefits include health insurance options and education hours and paid time off accrued throughout the year.

 How to apply: